lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 ## Step three: define getters

-Generally in backbone.js we're using `model.get(attribute)` method for instance `model.get('name')` or `model.get('complete')` but in my opinion this approach is prone to typos and other strange errors.
-To avoid this kind of problems in my backbone models I'm creating getters for all model's attributes, for instance the `name` attribute will have `model.getName()` method.
+Generally backbone.js for fetching attributes values has build-in `model.get(attribute)` method, for instance `model.get('name')` or `model.get('complete')` but in my opinion this approach is prone to typos and other strange errors.
+To avoid this kind of problems in my backbone models I'm creating getters for all model's attributes, for example the `name` attribute will have `model.getName()` method.

 Lets create a simple test case for those methods.
-First create a `model.getId()` method:
+First of all create a `model.getId()` method:

 {% codeblock spec/javascripts/models/task_spec.js lang:javascript %}
 describe('TodoList.Models.Task', function() {